aerobatic/markdown-content/docs/directory-structure.md

 <script data-aero-build="debug" src="/js/main.js"></script>
 ```

 For deployment, `yoke` assumes that all the files (including the index page) required to run in `release` mode have been written to a directory called either `dist` or `build` off the root.
 Grunt or Gulp both have good facilities for writing the outputs of a task to a different directory.
-The [starter templates](/docs/starter-templates) have many examples for both Gulp and Grunt.